wp-plugins/wordpress-bootstrap-css/readme.txt

 4. You may choose to hotlink the CSS and Javascript files, or serve them from your web server.
 (All files are included with the plugin download)

 == Changelog ==

+= 0.8.2 =
+* Added option to "style" buttons inline.
+* Some bug fixes with shortcodes.

 = 0.8 =
 * This is a huge release.
 We have implemented some of the major Twitter Bootstrap feature through [Wordpress Shortcodes](http://www.hostliketoast.com/2011/12/how-extend-wordpress-powerful-shortcodes/ "What are WordPress Shortcodes?").